Danamir/imap-attachment-extractor/README.md

 ##### Password handling

-You can use `keyring` to store a password in with the system secured library.
+You can use `keyring` to store a password with the system secured library.
 Supported on Linux / Windows / MacOS :
 ```bash
 $ keyring set imap_aex:<HOST> <USER>
 ```

-Or you can prompt the user for the password on run with the `--password` option.
+Or you can prompt the user for password on run with the `--password` option.

 ##### Mozilla Thunderbird 'detach' mode

 It is recommended to use the `--thunderbird` option if you use Mozilla Thunderbird.
-The extractor will then use the extended messages headers `X-Mozilla-External-Attachment-URL` and `X-Mozilla-Altered` to link to the local extracted file inside the modified message.
+The extractor will then use the extended message headers `X-Mozilla-External-Attachment-URL` and `X-Mozilla-Altered` to link to the local extracted file inside the modified message.
 This simulates the use of _Detach_ action on an attachment in Mozilla Thunderbird.

 ##### Running options